Mitchellscot/weather-station/README.md

 ##  Steps to install
 1. Purchase the hardware (above) and make sure you also have an sd card and power supply for the Pi.
-2. install raspbian, you need the vcgencmd library for the sensor to work.
+2. Install raspbian OS, you need the vcgencmd library for the sensor to work.
+I think you can put ubuntu on there and add vcgencmd.
+I think you have to add the user to the video group if you do.
 3. If you have the single core model (armv6), you have to install an older version of node.
 The latest supported version of node for armv6 is 10.24.1. download [here](https://nodejs.org/dist/v10.24.1/node-v10.24.1-linux-armv6l.tar.xz)
 - If you have the newer Pi Zero (armv7) than you can get away with the latest version.
-4. install this repo.
+4. Install this repo.
 I installed mine in the /srv folder but you can put yours wherever you want.
 If you install it in a different folder, change the cronjob below.
-5. go to open weather map and create an account.
+5. Go to open weather map and create an account.
 Get an api key [here](https://openweathermap.org/)
 6. Go to google maps, find the location where you want to get your weather from, and get the longitude and latitude
 7. Create a file named .env in the root folder of the project and add this to it:
 ```sh